astropy/SPISEA/README.md

 and running SPISEA.
 We also provide jupyter notebooks with a [quick-start tutorial](https://github.com/astropy/SPISEA/blob/main/docs/Quick_Start_Make_Cluster.ipynb) and [additional examples](https://github.com/astropy/SPISEA/tree/main/docs/paper_examples) demonstrating how to use SPISEA.

+If you use SPISEA in your research, please cite [Hosek et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020arXiv200606691H/abstract).

 ## Version Update
 Version 1 of this software package was called PyPopStar.
 Due to a naming conflict,